-All staff hold a relevant first-aid certificate.
 It is important that you keep the school fully informed of any condition, serious or otherwise that your child may be experiencing so that appropriate care can be provided when necessary.
-The School will administer medication on your behalf, on request.
-All requests must be in writing: [standard forms are available from the school office].
+The School will administer medication on your behalf, on receipt of a ‘Permission to Administer Medicine’ form which can be obtained from the school office.
+Medication will only be administered as stated on the medication label.
 Children may not routinely carry over-the-counter medication for self-administration.
-However, children requiring medication for long term conditions such as diabetes or asthma are encouraged to keep their medication either with them or in the designated medical cabinet or fridge as specified in their Individual Medication Plan (IMP).
+However, children requiring medication for long term conditions such as diabetes or asthma are encouraged to keep their medication either with them or in the designated medical cabinet or fridge.
 Children with asthma should be able to manage their condition and carry their inhaler with them at all times.
 All staff are provided with guidance by appropriate medical personnel on how to manage children with long term medical conditions.
+All pupil-facing staff hold a relevant first-aid certificate.
 The school will assist children in the Foundation Unit with applying sun protection cream provided by parents.
 Older children are encouraged to apply their own cream.
 Please note, School does not provide the sun cream and children are not allowed to share due to potential allergies.

 - All pupils must wear the prescribed games kit on Wednesdays and/or Thursdays, and bring football boots, shin pads, full tracksuit, fleece hat and gloves in the regulation blue barrel bag (suitably named) and stored in the bag sheds.

 - All Games/PE are at the Ascott-under-Wychwood playing fields unless otherwise noted in advance to parents.

 - Football boots are required for field games and trainers with non-marking soles for indoor games.

 - Games kit for Years 3, 4, 5 and 6 must be carried in the regulation blue cylinder bag (suitably named) and stored in the bag sheds.